sakshi072/fetch-DE-internship/README.md

 3. Growing dataset assumption - the number of commits to SQS increase which then increases the call on a lambda function
 4. Assuming the database is also in AWS, therefore suggesting AWS RDS.
 5. The original unmasked values can be stored on the database so that an irreversible masking technique can be applied.
+6. As app version field in the DDL of the user_logins table is an integer, I have removed the '.' from app version as retrieved from the SQS message body and combined all the digits as one integer value.